Why is protein an essential part of the diet?

-Protein is an essential part of the diet, a necessary component for the growth and repair of tissue.
-The Institute of Medicine recommends the daily ingestion of eight grams of protein for every 20 pounds of body weight.
+Protein is a crucial dietary component for the growth and repair of tissue.
+It is recommended to ingest eight grams of protein daily for every 20 pounds of body weight.
 This amount is needed to prevent the body from slowly breaking down its own tissue.
-Protein is classified either as “complete,” with all the amino acids the body needs, or “incomplete,” lacking one or more of the essential amino acids that the body can’t produce on its own.
+Protein is classified either as complete, with all the amino acids the body needs, or incomplete, lacking one or more of the essential amino acids that the body can’t produce on its own.
 Learn more about good sources of protein as well as the danger of high-protein consumption in the following article.

-Meat a good source
+Meat as a good source of protein

-Watch out for saturated fat
+Watch out for high-protein foods